Detached attachment is a sticky line.

-So when a four month old starving fawn walked up to me in the yard this past September, I felt those hooks sink in and I knew I was in for a life changing experience .
+So when a starving fawn walked up to me in the yard last September, I felt those hooks sink in and I knew I was in for a life changing experience .
 I named her Farrah Fawncett.
-And Farrah was going to challenge how I could love something with a sense of detachment.
+And Farrah was going to teach me to love without expectations.

-I felt like new mom.
-Second guessing my every decision, googling what to feed, how much to feed this new baby.
-When her belly would swell from the fruit and goat milk I gave her..
+But I felt like new mom.
+Second guessing my every decision, wondering what to feed, how much to feed this new baby.
+When her belly would swell from the fruit and goat milk..
 I worried I might kill her.. but a quick google search tipped me off to adding baby gas drops to her milk.

 Of course I wanted to bring her inside, let her sleep with us and our three dogs.
 But I also knew that might ruin her chance of staying wild.
 And I more than anyone, know that being wild is being free.
 So instead, I made little huts all around the woods near our house.
 I spread straw under our deck and kept all our dogs.-except our gentle dog daisy- on leashes until I knew she would grow bigger and faster than the pups.

 And I fell in love. hard.
 I’ve had many animals in my life..
 I’ve raised all our dogs from pups to old age.
 But Farrah was different .
 I felt a crushing weight of responsibility to keep her alive and also keep her free.
 With the dogs I had a level of control.. but when Farrah left our front porch after eating and went into the woods, control was out of my reach.

 I didn’t sleep much on the nights it got into the single digits.
 But Farrah would be at the door at day break , her fur all fluffed up and looking much bigger than she actually was.
 When I would her the coyotes howl and yip at night..
 I’d get up and turn all the outside lights on.
 And in the morning, she would be waiting for me by the door.